 Victoria explores fluid functional structure in the lineage of Aileen Passloff (Judson Dance Theater) and Jill Ableson (SPRe® Bodywork).
 Her background includes extensive training in contact improvisation, flamenco and contemporary dance technique and she holds a BA in Writing/Dance from Bard College, NY.
 She has been teaching movement arts since 2004.
 Learn more at victoriajacobs.me.

 Training includes: Certified GYROTONIC® Level 1 2013; Certified Level 1 Trainer Update 2014; Specialized Application for the Psoas 2014; Specialized Equipment Leg Extension Unit 2015; Application for the Fascial Body 2017; SPRe Apprentice 2016-2018

-Pilates Instructor, email heuyeepilates(at)gmail.com
+Pilates Instructor, email heuyeepilates(at)gmail.com or schedule